flixclusiveorg/Flixclusive/README.md

 ![Flixclusive Logo](docs/logo.png?raw=true)

+**DISCLAIMER**: The app utilizes the services of movie/TV show providers obtained from the internet.
+It does not host these providers; instead, it _utilizes_ their services.
+Flixclusive assumes no responsibility for the content displayed.
+Legal issues pertaining to the movies/TV shows should be addressed directly with the respective third-party providers.

 A modern streaming service app that provides users with a convenient way to play and watch the latest movies and TV shows available on the internet.
 With a user-friendly interface and a vast collection of content, Flixclusive aims to deliver an exceptional streaming experience to its users.